aspose-pdf/Aspose.PDF-Documentation/cpp/get-started/_index.md

 linktitle: Get Started
 type: docs
 weight: 30
-url: /net/get-started/
+url: /coo/get-started/
 description: This section describes the basic principles of work and using DOM API.
-Also demonstrates simple and complex examples for creating a PDF document.
+Also demonstrates simple and complex examples for creating a PDF document using C++.
 is_node: true
-aliases:
-    - /net/getting-started/
-lastmod: "2021-06-05"
+lastmod: "2021-11-01"
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
-    priority: 0.7
+    priority: 0.6
 ---

 ## What is a PDF File?